georgegognadze/awesome-resources/README.md

 + <a href="http://silentteacher.toxicode.fr/" target="_blank"> Silent Teacher </a> a step by step and funny way to learn the basics. :free:
 + <a href="http://www.w3schools.com/" target="_blank"> W3schools </a> A collection of tutorials and references for web-related languages. :free:
 + <a href="http://www.htmldog.com/" target="_blank"> Htmldog </a> A HTML Dog, the web designer’s resource for everything HTML, CSS, and JavaScript, the most common technologies used in making web pages. :free:
++ <a href="https://watchandcode.com/" target="_blank"> Watch and Code </a> A tutorial that teaches Practical Javascript through videos that go over basic to intermediate level concepts.
+The instructor also provides live office hours every week for additional support to those in need. :arrows_counterclockwise:
 + <a href="http://swiftlang.ng.bluemix.net/" target="_blank"> IBM Swift sandbox </a>  Web-based Swift sandbox where you can write code and execute it in a Linux server environment. :free:
 + <a href="https://www.test4u.eu/online/category.php" target="_blank"> Test4u </a> A collection of interactive tutorials for HTML, CSS, JavaScript, PHP and MySQL. :free:
 + <a href="https://www.codeschool.com/" target="_blank"> Code School </a> Code School teaches web technologies in the comfort of your browser with video lessons, coding challenges, and screencasts. :arrows_counterclockwise: